Your Guide to Blood Sugar Monitoring with Type 2 Diabetes

 Illness and/or stress may cause your blood glucose to be higher than average.

-The 2018 standards of care in diabetes have recommended the following:2
+The 2018 standards of care in diabetes provide specific guidance:2

 Speak with your doctor about how often you should check your sugar.
 Ask them what times of day or week to do it.

 Don’t forget to ask: "What should I do with this information?"
-Your health will likely not improve unless you know what to do with the numbers.
+Your health will likely not improve unless you know how to interpret your tracking numbers.

 If you are not sure how to use your meter, meet with a diabetes educator for training.